5 Pillars of Your Social Media and Content Marketing Strategy

 A Realtor, for example, cannot sell a home from a site, but can certainly describe homes available for sale.
 After that, they need to let the reader know how to visit the place and who to contact to make that next step.
 It is the site you want an inbound lead to find.

 Objective – As with any entity, the objective is a sale.
 Whether it is a product sold through your site, an idea that an NGO, political organization or non-profit entity wants to promulgate or a funnel to move a prospect to a sale in the real, non-internet, world, the final objective is to make a sale – an affirmation from a potential customer.

 The quintessential social media is Facebook, and it is hard to imagine any social media strategy that does not have Facebook at its core.

-Objectives – Apart from a common use of Facebook, like constantly knowing who is at Starbucks, our objective is to create inbound sales leads and to drive people into your primary site.
+Objectives – Apart from the common use of Facebook, like constantly knowing who is at Starbucks, our objective is to create inbound sales leads and to drive people to your primary site.
 We need to be quite subtle about that, as most if not all others will resent a bald-faced attempt to sell your products, services or ideas.

 There are some issues, and there are these concerns:

 - How do you portray your business interests without turning everybody off?